dantheazureman/MVC_Blob_AAD/README.md

 1. Go to Your [Azure Portal](portal.azure.com) and search for **Active Directory**.
 2. Follow this [instruction](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-add-azure-ad-app) to register your app. (*it may be a LITTLE outdated but it is straight forward*)
 3. Once you have registered the app.
 Go **Click** on the app and it will take you to an Overview page.
-4. Copy the **Application ID** (*Not the Object ID*)
+4. Note the **Application ID** (*Not the Object ID*)

 ### Get the Connection String from your Storage Account
 1. Go to Your (Azure Portal)[portal.azure.com] and search for **Storage Account**.
   - If you do not have a storage account, please [Create a Storage Account](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/)
 2. Go to your desired Storage Account then go to **Access Keys**
-3. Copy the **Connection String**
+3. Note the **Connection String**

+### Remember the Application ID and the Connection String?
-**Copy these values into the Web.Config** (I have noted where to put it within the file)
+1. **Copy** these values into the Web.Config (I have noted where to put it within the file)

-This should allow your application to integrate with Azure Active Directory.
+2. This should allow your application to integrate with Azure Active Directory.

 Only when you are authenticated, you should be able to see the '**Select File**' button to upload.

-Below should give you more detailed instructions to get the application running in general.
+*Below is more detailed instructions to get the application running in general.*

 ### Technologies used
 - ASP.NET MVC 5